-has caused severe disruption to international trade and risked the disintegration of the global semiconductor supply chain.
+also compels other WTO Members to follow suit by virtue of its extra-territorial control.
+By overstretching the extent of export controls and by bullying other WTO Members, the United States has caused severe disruption to international trade and risked the disintegration of the global semiconductor supply chain.

-9. The above-mentioned disruptive measures can be evident in an interim final rule published by BIS on October 7, 2022 ("Interim Final Rule") .
-The Interim Final Rule places trade restrictions on certain advanced computing semiconductor chips, supercomputer items, semiconductor manufacturing items and their related services and technologies destined for or in relation to China.
-It also imposes broad and vague controls on activities of U.S. corporations and individuals as well as on shipments from outside the United States with respect to non-U.S.-origin items produced with certain U.S. technology, software or equipment.
-The Interim Final Rule is designed to "limit the PRC's ability to obtain advanced computing chips or further develop AI and 'supercomputer' capabilities", to limit "the ability to produce indigenously within China these types of advanced ICs" and to "limit the PRC's ability to obtain semiconductor manufacturing capabilities to produce ICs".
-In China's view, the Interim Final Rule and other disruptive export control measures constitute politically-motivated and disguised restrictions on trade.
+- 9. The above-mentioned disruptive measures are set forth in an interim final rule published by BIS on October 7, 2022 ("Interim Final Rule") 11.
+The Interim Final Rule was exempted from the Administrative Procedure Act (5 U.S.C.
+553) requirement for notice of proposed rule-making and became effective from October 7, 2022.
+According to the Office of the Federal Register, a federal agency may confirm an interim final rule by publishing a final rule in the Federal Register.
+12 The Interim Final Rule places trade restrictions on certain advanced computing semiconductor chips, supercomputer items, semiconductor manufacturing items and their related products, services and technologies destined for China, certain Chinese entities and, in some cases, transferred within or exported from China.
+The Interim Final Rule tightens the control against China's ability to manufacture semiconductor-related products from various regulatory perspectives, including, among others, controlling semiconductor manufacturing equipment and other items for civil use, adding certain Chinese semiconductor companies to the Entity List, imposing a broad end-use control, and imposing broad and vague controls on activities of U.S. corporations and individuals.
+The Interim Final Rule, with its FDP Rules, even compels other Members to follow suit and exert controls on shipments from outside the United States with respect to non-U.S.-origin items.
+In combination with applying a presumption-of-denial policy for export control license applications, the Interim Final Rule overstretches the extent and effect of the export control regime to an extreme. - 10.
+In the Background section, the Interim Final Rule clearly expresses that it is designed to "limit the PRC's ability to obtain advanced computing chips or further develop AI and 'supercomputer' capabilities", to limit "the ability to produce indigenously within China these types of advanced [integrated circuits ("ICs")]" and to "limit the PRC's ability to obtain semiconductor manufacturing capabilities to produce ICs".
+The extreme, discriminatory and trade-restrictive nature of the Interim Final Rule reveals its true intent to maintain technology edge and to suppress the normal and commercial development of semiconductor industry in another Member.
+The measures nullify and impair the benefits legitimately expected by China under the multilateral trade rules, destabilize the global semiconductor supply chain, and also jeopardize the rule-based multilateral trading system that every Member counts on for their legitimate development rights.
+In China's view, the Interim Final Rule and other disruptive export control measures constitute disguised restrictions on trade that are based on political and economic motivations notably "leadership in science, technology, engineering and manufacturing" which cannot be justified by the national security exceptions of the covered agreements.